shriya02-coder/Personal-portfolio/README.md

 #### Note
-This repository is kept minimal and only contains this README as per my personal organization preferences.
+This repository is kept minimal and only contains this README as per my personal preference.
 The code and detailed content are maintained privately.

 Thank you for your interest in my portfolio!